tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-As of this writing there are all the original game elements as seperate games
+As of this writing there are all the original game elements as separate games